temporalio/documentation/docs/node/workers.md

 ---

 **Workers and Task Queues are a critical part of your overall Temporal system.**
-Your Workflows will not progress if no Workers listening on the right Task Queues are running, or if the Workers do not have the right Workflows and Activities registered.
+Your Workflows will only progress if there are Workers polling the right Task Queues, and they must have the right Workflows and Activities registered to execute those Tasks.
-You can check the status of Workers and the Task Queues they poll, with the Temporal Web UI.
+You can check the status of Workers and the Task Queues they poll, with [`tctl` or the Temporal Web UI](/docs/system-tools/introduction).

 ## What is a Worker?